This is part of a FAQ series! Please share and comment if you found any of these articles helpful 🙂

 It doesn’t stop there, no siree bob.

-It is made possible through plug-ins.
+This is made possible through plug-ins, or more specifically, VSTs.

 For example, Reason has a bunch of built-in virtual racks that emulate a plethora of different hardware such as synthesizers, samplers, signal processors, sequencers, and mixers.